rajshah9305/yycfridgemagnets/README.md

 © 2024 Calgary Magnets.
 All rights reserved.
 Made with ❤️ in Calgary, Alberta.

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/amazing-feature`
+3. Commit your changes: `git commit -m 'Add amazing feature'`
+4. Push to the branch: `git push origin feature/amazing-feature`
+5. Open a Pull Request

+## 🌟 Acknowledgments

+- **Calgary Heritage**: For the inspiration and iconic landmarks
+- **Vintage Poster Artists**: For the aesthetic inspiration
+- **Modern Web Standards**: For the technical foundation
+- **Open Source Community**: For the tools and libraries

 ---

 **Built with passion for Calgary's heritage and modern web excellence.**

+🚀 **Ready for production deployment!**